 For instance, you have designed a retail application that consists of different components, such as search, suggestion, checkout, cart, etc. in a single-tiered application (monolithic approach).
 Now, due to some glitch in the suggestion feature, the whole application would suffer a downtime.
 But if the application system was designed using a microservices architecture, the whole application wouldn’t be impacted, allowing you to independently fix the suggestion feature.
 That’s why businesses today are choosing microservices over monolithic architecture.

-Netflix: Switching from Java to Node.Js has helped Netflix to improve their application performance to a great extent.
+Netflix: Switching from Java to Node.js has helped Netflix improve their application performance to a great extent.
 The switch has also reduced its startup time by 70% (from 40 minutes to 1 minute).

-LinkedIn: Moving from Ruby on Rails to Node.Js has helped them to improve the performance and efficiency of the application by 20 times, thereby reducing the infrastructure cost by 90% for serving the same traffic.
+LinkedIn: Moving from Ruby on Rails to Node.js has helped them improve the performance and efficiency of the application by 20 times, thereby reducing the infrastructure cost by 90% for serving the same traffic.

-PayPal: Moving from Java to Node.Js has helped them to reduce the infrastructure cost by 50% to scale the same load.
+PayPal: Moving from Java to Node.js has helped them reduce the infrastructure cost by 50% to scale the same load.
 Their lines of code were also reduced by 1/3rd, which ultimately reduced the code maintenance effort.

 Developing microservices with Node.js has become a standard today as it is easy to set up and also helps in reducing the development time.
 It has a lower memory footprint and better performance than Java/C# that helps in cost optimization.
 Let’s understand in detail what makes microservices and Node.js a go-to combination in the market today.

 We have clubbed the benefits of developing microservices using Node.js as following:

 In Node.js, a module is cached from the first instance.
 After that, every time you would require the module, you’d be accessing the cached instance.
 Since Node.js comes with a standard streaming API, it provides the best performance and secure development for real-time applications like chat or online games.